hridayc7/open-titan-wizard/README.md

 ```

 ## Note to David and Jefferey
-Hey guys, I had a lot of fun and learned quite a bit with this project!
+Hey guys, I really enjoyed working on this project and learned quite a bit.
 Hope you have as much fun using it as I did building it!